vkusnoperiod/JupyDock/README.md

 - Creating a quick-to-launch JupyterHub demo environment.
 - Providing small groups, teams, or departments with a multi-user Jupyter Notebook environment.

-## Quick Start
+## Copy

 - Clone repo: git clone https://github.com/vkusnoperiod/JupyDock.git

+## Development

 - DockerSpawner is used to provide each user with ditstinguished container on the same host.

-## Development

 - You can easily use JupyterHub-Docker with custom directories, ports and other.
 - To edit JupyterHub port, replace `80` with any other port number you need 'in' docker-compose.yml file.
 - Im using JupyterHub Native Authenticator to authenticate users.